FedCampus/FedKit/README.md

 ## ML model generation

 We support TensorFlow (Keras) models for Android and Core ML models for iOS.
+We also include an example that converts a TensorFlow model with mean square error to Core ML using `coremltools`.

 ### ML model for Android